dorsalstream/dorsalstream.github.io/_posts/2018-04-18-LR_Linked_Regularization.md

 author: Dushyant Mehta
 ---

-*DRAFT: Results of LR linked regularization experiments*
+Summary of some experiments concerning increasing the explicit regularization as the learning rate is decreased in the hopes of achieving better generalization performance.

 -----

-Exists as an extended abstract pdf that's awaiting approval from co-authors
+[Extended abstract PDF](/assets/lrLinked/Learning_Rate_Linked_Regularization_.pdf) (Couldn't be bothered to copy it all here)